KA-Advocates/google-api-automation/README.md

   <br>`Row number of the last non-empty row of the sheet`

 ## Running Script
-  Assuming that you have read project *README*, run script:
+  Assuming that you have read project *README*, run script (preferably using the *Start Command Prompt with Ruby* console):
   ```
   ruby %userprofile%/google-api-automation/src/main.rb
   ```

 ## License
-This project is licensed under the GNU GENERAL PUBLIC License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU GENERAL PUBLIC License - see the [LICENSE](LICENSE) file for details.